WordPress

 The required values shall be:

-• The domain name
+• The domain name.

-• Activate the Web Server
+• Activate the Web Server.

-• Install Wordpress
+• Install WordPress.

 • Choose a Pool from the PhpPool dropdown.
 This will strengthen the security and performance of the website which will be assigned its own process, isolated from the rest of the applications.
 It is advisable to assign a unique application to each Pool (the number in brackets indicates how many domains are already assigned to the pool).
 If you need to add new pools you can do it from the ‘System’ -> ‘Php-FPM Pools’ page.
-You can refer to this page for more information on how this works: Php-fmp Pools.
+You can refer to this page for more information on how this works: Php-fpm Pools.

 • Clicking on the ‘Assign Webmaster’ drop-down will list all ordinary accounts that can be assigned as webmaster (those that you have created with SFTP or SSH access).
-The webmaster account will have read/write permissions on the Wordpress files.
+The webmaster account will have read/write permissions on the WordPress files.

 Security

-In addition to the option to run the Wordpress process in its own pool we have included other default configurations that aim to enhance security and improve performance.
+In addition to the option to run the WordPress process in its own pool we have included other default configurations that aim to enhance security and improve performance.
 Among them:

-• Prevent php execution in wp-content/uploads
+• Prevent PHP execution in wp-content/uploads.

 • Prevent editing of files from admin interface.

 The installation process takes a couple of minutes.
 Once it is finished you will receive a confirmation email.
-If you don’t remember the password you chose during the installation you can use the Wordpress password recovery feature.
+If you don’t remember the password you chose during the installation you can use the WordPress password recovery feature.

 Manual Installation